MelissaD2601/Sort-and-Stream/README.md

 ![alt text](/**Add image here**)

-After the search results populate, please select the blue link located toward the bottom of the page to be redirected to that streaming platforms webpage.
-Once redirected, viewing options should be made available on that streaming platforms webpage.
+After the search results populate, please select the blue link located toward the bottom of the page to be redirected to that streaming platform's webpage.
+Once redirected, viewing options should be made available on that streaming platform's webpage.
 An example of the blue link can be seen with a yellow rectangle around it in the image below.

 ![alt text](/**Add image here**)